Small Business Accounting Basics To Get You up and Running

 Bookkeeping Basics

 Next, decide on a bookkeeping method, either single-entry bookkeeping or double-entry bookkeeping.
 Single-entry bookkeeping records a single entry for every transaction.
 On the other hand, double-entry bookkeeping records two entries for every transaction: a debit and a credit.
-While this method is more complex than single-entry bookkeeping, it is also more popular because it balances your books.
+Although more complicated than single-entry bookkeeping, this method balances your books, making it more popular.

 You can now start bookkeeping, which begins by correctly recording every financial transaction for your business, making sure the transaction is recorded in the correct business account (Liability, Asset, Equity, Equity, Expense or Revenue).
-Determine the accounts that will be debited and credited and add the journal entry.
+Identify the accounts to debit and credit, then proceed to add the journal entry.

 The last step is to balance the books, which should be reasonably straightforward if you record transactions correctly.
 Tally up the account debits and credits, and the totals should match.
 If they don’t, you’ll need to go back through your journal entries to locate errors and start over.